 Frequently Asked Questions (FAQ)

-Current students can order transcripts on the portal by selecting “Request Transcripts” under the “Student” tab.
+Current students can order transcripts on the portal by selecting “Official Transcript” under the “Student” tab.
 Alumni can order official transcripts directly from the Parchment Storefront for The Claremont Colleges.
 Electronically-sent transcripts are usually processed in minutes; there are also options to mail them to an address you specify, or to pick them up yourself at our office.

 If you are a current student, you may obtain your own verification on the portal by selecting “Enrollment Verifications” under the Student tab.
 If you have special requirements for your verification, we have a webform you can fill out.
 Upon receipt, we are able to issue them within two business days.

 If you require an Authentication Certificate (Apostille) for your diploma and/or transcript, our office can supply a notarized letter that attests to the authenticity of your CMC documents.
 For more information and instructions, see our Apostille Information page.